kpamapk/StatisticalSocionics/src/content/dichotomies/process-result.md

 ---
-title: "Process / Result"
+title: "Process vs Result"
-slug: "process-result"
+code: "process-result"
-image: ""  # Optional image path
+description: "Emphasis on the journey vs the goal"
 ---

-This page explains the **Process / Result** dichotomy in Socionics.
+This is a placeholder page for **Process vs Result**.

-You can edit and expand this content with detailed descriptions, examples, or diagrams.